Ricette di Sicilia

 - 4

-Cut the aubergine into cubes, salt lightly and leave in a colander for 30 minutes to draw out bitterness.
-Rinse, pat dry and fry in hot vegetable oil until golden.
+Cut the aubergine into cubes, sprinkle with salt and leave to drain in a colander for 30 minutes.
+Rinse and pat dry thoroughly, then fry in plenty of vegetable oil until beautifully golden.

 - 5

-Make the tomato sauce: add chopped tomatoes, garlic, onion and basil to a saucepan.
-Simmer for 30 minutes, then pass through a tomato press.
-Season with salt and pepper.
+For the sauce, place chopped tomatoes, garlic, onion, and basil in a saucepan.
+Simmer gently for about 30 minutes, then pass through a sieve or food mill.
+Season with salt and pepper to taste.

 - 6

-Cook the cavatelli in plenty of salted boiling water with a drop of olive oil.
+Cook the cavatelli in plenty of salted boiling water with a splash of oil.
 Drain and toss with the tomato sauce and fried aubergines.

 - 7